Finding low-complexity DNA sequences with longdust: Results

 The near T2T gorilla genome (AC:GCF\_029281585.2; \citealp{Yoo:2025aa}) is 3546Mb in size, 428Mb larger than the human T2T-CHM13 genome.
 We ran longdust on the gorilla genome for 1.4 hours and found 656.8Mb of LC regions.
 That is 379.7Mb larger than the LC regions in T2T-CHM13.
 The genome size difference is primarily driven by LC regions.

 To further confirm this observation, we extracted 298.8Mb of regions in the gorilla genome that are $\ge10$kb in length without any 51-mer exact matches to 472 human genomes~\citep{Li:2024ac}.
 99.7\% of them are marked as LC regions by longdust and none of them are alpha satellite.
 95.8\% of these gorilla-specific regions are distributed within 15Mb from telomeres, broadly in line with \citet{Yoo:2025aa}.

+TANTAN with ``{\tt -w500 -r1e-9}'' reported 672.2Mb of LC regions, 629.1Mb of which overlapped with longdust.
+TANTAN still tends to report fragmented regions with an N50 block length of 3.7kb.
 We also ran TRF on the gorilla genome.
-It did not finish in 30 hours even with option ``{\tt -l20}'' which is supposed to reduce runtime.
+It did not finish in a week with option ``{\tt -l20}''.